 Some safety rules to follow

-Before hitting the road, there are a few checks to make.
-First, make sure not to exceed the maximum authorized load on your car's tow ball.
+Before hitting the road, there are a few checks to do.
+First, make sure not to exceed the maximum authorized load on your car’s tow ball.
 This information is often found on a small metal plate near the electric socket.

 Next, check that the rear lights and license plate remain clearly visible once your bike rack is installed.